sp8cky/TowerDefence3D/README.md

 - Ground and logic Grid with Path: When the game starts, spawn and base are displayed and the path between them is coloured.
 - Different kinds of enemies with different properies.
 - Different kinds of towers, which can be placed right and left the path.
 - Score and health system: The player receives points for destroying the enemies.
-The base loses life when enemies reach it.
+The base loses health when enemies reach it.
 The player can also be attacked by some opponents and loses health.
 The game ends, when the base has no health anymore.
-The player can't do actions, if he looses all health.
+The player get freezed, if he looses all health
+- Rounds and game states
+- UI with important informations
+- Camera switch between game and player view

 ## Important Notes:
 - Unity Version: This project was developed using Unity LTS version 2022.3.26f1.